Does Broken Sleep Really Matter?

-You have a drink (or two) before bed and fall asleep no problem, thanks to alcohol's sedative effect.
-But at 2am, you're wide awake.
-You might need to pee—but also, your body is finishing up metabolising the alcohol, leading to disrupted shut-eye during the second half of the night, says Baker.
+You have a drink (or two) before bed and fall asleep no problem, thanks to alcohol’s sedative effect.
+But at 2 am, you’re wide awake.
+You might need to pee — but also, your body is finishing up metabolizing the alcohol, leading to disrupted shut-eye the second half of the night, says Baker.
 Booze also modifies the electrical brain activity that normally happens during sleep and keeps your heart rate up, the opposite of what you want.

 Get it in check: Have your drink at least a few hours before bedtime, advises Baker (think happy-hour cocktail versus after-dinner wine).

 When you go to bed and wake up at different times every day, you can throw the regularity of your circadian rhythm, or body clock, off track, agree Baker and Dr Peters.
 And when your clock is out of sync with the natural patterns of light and darkness, you can bet it’s going to tick at weird times throughout the night too, because it’s more or less confused as to when you should be conked out and when you shouldn’t.